Kimokcheon/SCU-CPP/README.md

 # SCU-CPP
 Lecture notes, assignments, projects and other materials for Course 'Object Oriented Programming--C++'  at [Sichuan University](https://www.scu.edu.cn/).
-The lect

 ## Purpose of this course
 - Exposure to standard c++ syntax and norms